Remains of fireworks explosion victims taken to Thai temple where families give DNA to identify them

 The 16 women and seven men presumed to have died in the blast included the workers and the wife and son of the factory's owner, Don said.

-An explosion at a fireworks warehouse in southern Thailand last July killed 10 people and wounded more than 100.
-It also damaged about 100 houses in a 500-meter (1,640-foot) radius of the warehouse in a residential area of Narathiwat province.
-The governor said sparks from metal welding work likely ignited the fireworks in the warehouse and cause the explosion.
+An explosion at a fireworks warehouse in southern Thailand last July killed 10 people and wounded more than 100 while damaging about 100 houses in a 500-meter (1,640-foot) radius of the warehouse.
+The region's governor said sparks from metal welding work likely ignited the fireworks in the warehouse and caused the explosion.

+Deputy Prime Minister Somsak Thepsutin, who also came to Suphan Buri, said Prime Minister Srettha Thavisin, who is in Switzerland attending the World Economic Forum, would be briefed at next week's Cabinet meeting on ways to improve weak interagency cooperation.